Linuxfabrik/monitoring-plugins/check-plugins/nfs-exports/README.md

 network and no elevated privileges are needed: all of it is read from files.
 The paths are looked at under a deadline, so an export that sits on a filesystem which has stopped answering cannot hold the check up.
-Supports filtering export paths by regular expression via --match and --ignore, and extended reporting via --lengthy.
+Supports filtering export paths by regular expression via --match and --ignore.
 Alerts when a configured export is not served, or when a served export has no path.

 options:
   -h, --help            show this help message and exit